SaulTapia/NewsScraper/README.md

 # NewsScraper
-News scaper for different websites, mostly focused in spanish.
+Scraper for news sites made in spanish.

 Run the pipeline file, it'll scrape the websites and save it in .db format in the databases folder.

 ## Currently supports: